 Wait a second.

-They're all in bed together, is all I'm saying.
+They're all in bed together is all I'm saying.

 More so than I think you give them credit.

-No, I think there are uh you and I agree.
+No, I think you and I agree.

-We're the difference here, we're talking ruling class versus Tea Party.
+The difference here, we're talking ruling class versus Tea Party.

 The Tea Party represents the first legitimate chance to get our hands in this till.